theramiyer/blog/content/post/2016/the-media-filter.md

 subscribe to the largest-selling English daily of South India.
 Most of you have, by now, probably guessed the name.
 Be that as it may, I was unhappy.

+> {{< smallcaps "Update" >}} : As part of "growing up", I have come to realise the importance of journalism, and its [role in showing the negative]({{< ref "time-to-rethink-print-media.md#the-business" >}}).
+My stand on the issue has changed.
+I am glad this did not pick up (not that I tried beyond making this post anyway), and I hope this trend does not pick up either.
+The media must be a critic.
+We need it.

 Immediately, pulling out my beloved notebook, I did some Google search on relevant terms—I wanted to create a custom newspaper.
 Yes, too ambitious; too, too ambitious.
 But what had to be done, had to be done; and _someone_ had to do this.
 But how do we get all the data?
 My favourite newspaper’s site came to the rescue.
 Yes, the daily has a high